eworm-de/routeros-scripts/doc/capsman-download-packages.md

 Requirements and installation
 -----------------------------

+Make sure you have the `package-path` set in your CAPsMAN configuration, as that is where packages are downloaded to and where the system expects them.

-Just install the script on CAPsMAN device.
+Then just install the script on CAPsMAN device.
 Depending on whether you use `wifi` package (`/interface/wifi`), `wifiwave2` package (`/interface/wifiwave2`) or legacy wifi with CAPsMAN (`/caps-man`) you need to install a different script.